 Daniela also has extensive consulting experience, having worked on the research and consulting side of many applicative projects for public bodies or industry.

-Daniela joined the Accelerated Learning Laboratory at UWA in 2012, after she was awarded the GO8 European Fellowship, under the supervision of Professor Mark Griffin.
-She returned in 2013 as a Research Assistant Professor, working on several projects within the Lab.
+Daniela is currently a post-doctoral research at the Centre for Transformative Work Design.
 Her current research activities revolve around team leadership and team processes/emergent states and effectiveness of incident command teams in oil and gas industry as well as work design and antecedents of work design decisions.
 She is also working on a project attempting to benchmark Safety beliefs and practices across developing countries and she has been involved in research looking at the levels of engagement with the course and training effectiveness of participants who take part in our trainings.